 Noel Tipon, Attorney at Law 0:50

 Well, here in Hawaii, I think just like with all other places in the world, and in America, more and more service members are looking to hire civilian defense counsel, they’ve been, you know, in this day and age, more courts-martial are being prosecuted.
-And there is a level of dissatisfaction with the military defense lawyers that most service members get detailed.
+And there is a level of dissatisfaction with the military lawyers that most service members get detailed.

 So they’re turning to more and more service members are turning to civilian defense counsel.
 But the problem that I see out here in the Pacific is that the civilian defense counsel they’re turning to doesn’t have any experience doing military course martial.
 They’re just people who have never had any military court-martial experienced civilians.
 Those who were never were in the military and have decided to make a quick, easy buck by representing service members, mainly to the service of military service members, and representing them in these complex court-martials.